Clay-CL/COVID-19-Helper/README.md

 <img src="https://img.shields.io/badge/kotlin-%230095D5.svg?&style=for-the-badge&logo=kotlin&logoColor=white">

 This is an App which makes use of [COVID-19 India API](https://api.covid19india.org/) and a few other APIs mentioned here, to display the Daily Increase of Corona Virus Cases in India, Nationwide and State-wise.
+All Glory to God for helping me in this and to my parents for their support.
+Thanks to [Yaswant Narayan](https://github.com/MINOSai) for his guidance.
+Also special thanks to [Ivan Jacob](https://www.linkedin.com/in/ivansaviojacob/) for helping me.

 <p align="center"><img src="/gifs/medical_staff.gif" width="300px" height="300px"></p>